Cost of Living in Guyana 2025: Full Family Budget Guide

 affordable healthcare options available

-Healthcare costs in Guyana are markedly lower than in the U.S.: a typical doctor’s visit runs about $22 versus roughly $121 in America, basic insurance plans cost $20–$50 per month, and many prescriptions go for less than half the U.S. price.
+Healthcare costs in Guyana are markedly lower than in the U.S. A typical doctor’s visit runs about $22 versus roughly $121 in America.
+Basic insurance plans cost $20–$50 per month, and many prescriptions go for less than half the U.S. price.

-1. Doctor visit: ~$22 (vs. $121 U.S.) — clear cost advantage.
+1. Doctor visit: About $22 vs. $121 in the U.S. A clear cost advantage.

-2. Basic insurance: $20–$50/month — covers essential outpatient care.
+2. Basic insurance: $20–$50/month, covering essential outpatient care.

-3. Prescriptions: typically <50% of U.S. prices — lowers ongoing costs.
+3. Prescriptions: Typically less than 50% of U.S. prices, lowering ongoing costs.

-4. Emergencies: private hospital bills can be high and variable — plan for out-of-pocket exposure.
+4. Emergencies: Private hospital bills can be high and variable.
+Plan for out-of-pocket exposure.

 Education and Schooling Costs